wing5wong/artisan-whs-static/source/_events/2020-03-10_girls-football-1st-xi-trials-all.md

 ---
 Girls Football trials next Wednesday 18 March afterschool.

-All ages, all welcome to trial.
+All ages are welcome to trial.

 Please meet out the back of the Gym at 3.15pm with PE gear, boots and shinpads.